serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/parental-look-alike-scaled.jpg" width="90%"></p>

+## Limitations and Ethical Considerations

+DeepFace is a powerful tool for face‑related tasks, but users should be aware of its limitations and the ethical implications of its use.

+* **Biases in training data.** The pre‑trained models (age, gender, race, emotion) were trained on specific datasets that may not be representative of all populations.
+Consequently, predictions may be less accurate for underrepresented groups and can perpetuate existing societal biases.

+* **Gender binary assumption.** The gender model outputs only “Man” or “Woman,” which does not reflect the full spectrum of gender identities.

+* **Sensitive applications.** Face recognition and attribute analysis can be used in ways that infringe on privacy, enable surveillance without consent, or lead to discriminatory outcomes.
+We urge developers to consider these risks and adhere to ethical guidelines (e.g., [ACM Code of Ethics](https://www.acm.org/code-of-ethics), [AI Ethics Guidelines](https://www.partnershiponai.org/resources/)) when deploying systems that affect people.

+* **Not for high‑stakes decisions.** The library is intended for research and experimentation.
+It should not be used as the sole basis for consequential decisions (e.g., hiring, law enforcement, access to services) without thorough validation and human oversight.

+By being mindful of these issues, the community can help ensure that face‑recognition technology is used responsibly and for the benefit of all.

 ## Contribution

 Pull requests are more than welcome!
 If you are planning to contribute a large patch, please create an issue first to get any upfront questions or design decisions out of the way first.